libresh/compose-email/README.md

 HOST=example.org docker-compose up
 ```

-Check go to the web interface, get the salts, and put them in the `salts` file.
+Check go to the web interface (http://conainer_ip:80), get the salts, and put them in the `salts` file.

 Everything should be up and running.